 Additionally, if you are uninsured or have limited income, you may qualify for public assistance or free care.
 Depending on your income level, all or part of your medical costs may be covered by the medical center under the free care provision of state Medicaid Law.
 For more information, contact Financial Counseling at 617-355-7201.

-Billing issues are substantially reduced when families contact their insurance company directly prior to their initial visit and obtain any necessary authorization in advance.
+Billing issues are substantially reduced when families contact their insurance company directly prior to their initial visit and get any necessary authorization in advance.

-Should you experience billing issues, please contact our billing office at 800-224-7070.
-You may need to also contact your primary care physician's office or insurance company to help rectify the account.
+If you experience billing issues, please contact our billing office at 800-224-7070.
+You may also need to contact your PCP's office or insurance company to help rectify the account.